 Law graduates and undergraduates face intense competition when applying for pupillages, training contracts and the like, as the requirements for legal work experience have become a necessity as well as a spot-on addition to any résumé.

-Without any further delays, let me share some useful advice and information regarding legal work and volunteering experiences.
-Some of these are based on my own experiences from studying my LLB (Hons) at City, University of London.
+Without any further delays, let me share some useful advice regarding legal work and volunteering experiences.
+Some of these are based off my own experiences from studying my LLB (Hons) at City, University of London.

 Apply for a Micro-placements programme